SubhadityaMukherjee/AI-knowledge-base/docs/Conductance.md

 - Kedar Dhamdhere, Mukund Sundararajan, Qiqi Yan

 ## Summary by ChatGPT
 - This paper introduces the concept of conductance as a way to understand the importance of hidden units in deep networks.
-Conductance is defined as the flow of Integrated Gradients' attribution via a hidden unit, and is used to understand the importance of a hidden unit to the prediction for a specific input or over a set of inputs.
+Conductance is defined as the flow of [[Integrated Gradients]]' attribution via a hidden unit, and is used to understand the importance of a hidden unit to the prediction for a specific input or over a set of inputs.
 The effectiveness of conductance is evaluated in multiple ways, including theoretical properties, ablation studies, and a feature selection task using the Inception network over ImageNet data and a sentiment analysis network over reviews.
 The properties of conductance include completeness, linearity and insensitivity to variations in inputs or hidden unit values.
 The paper also discusses the issue of saturation in neural networks, where the gradient of the output with respect to the input can be near-zero, and how conductance addresses this issue.
 The authors also compare conductance with other methods of understanding hidden unit importance and find it to be more intuitive and accurate.

 ## Abstract
 - We introduce the notion of conductance to extend the notion of attribution to the understanding the importance of hidden units